emmijokinen/TCRGP/README.md

 TCRGP is a novel Gaussian process method that can predict if TCRs recognize certain epitopes.
 This method can utilize different CDR sequences from both TCRα and TCRβ chains from single-cell data and learn which CDRs are important in recognizing the different epitopes.
 TCRGP has been developed at Aalto University.

 * For a comprehensive description of TCRGP see \[1\]
-* For examples of useage, see Examples.ipynb
+* For examples of usage, see Examples.ipynb

 ## Dependencies
 To use TCRGP, you will need to have